 Salen Nhean recently returned home to Cambodia after graduating from the University of Maryland with a bachelor’s degree in Business Technology Administration.
 Learn why she took a leap of faith and joined Teach For Cambodia as a 2019 Fellow.

 In grade 12, my English teacher read a book review I had written about a human trafficking survivor who rose to advocate and fight against human trafficking in Cambodia.
 In my reflection, I wrote about how powerless I felt in this complex issue.
-After my teacher read it, she asked if I’d like to start a fundraising club to support an NGO working on this issue and offered to be my club mentor.
+Having read it, my teacher asked if I’d like to start a fundraising club to support an NGO working on this issue and offered to be my club mentor.
 At the time, I was not confident that I could run a club but her encouragement motivated me to give it a shot.
 I am glad I took the chance because that first leadership experience made me realize my potential to learn and grow.

 I can say that I am the person that I am today because of the caring educators in my life.
 Their positive impacts nurtured my growth and development.
 They noticed my potentials and invested their time and expertise to guide me towards my goals.
 Without them, I might not be where I am today.

-The immense impact of having empathetic educators throughout my life makes me believe it is crucial for all students to have caring individuals in their lives.
-This has empowered me to align my decisions with what might be my purpose in life.
+The immense impact of having those empathetic educators in my life makes me believe it is crucial for all students to have caring individuals as well.
+This has empowered me to align my decisions with what might be my life-purpose.
 In short, I want young girls and boys to have the same experience I did so that they can feel that their voices and efforts matter.